eProsima/Micro-XRCE-DDS-Client/examples/Deployment/README.md

 To archive this minimal examples, it is necessary to split some logic.
 This implies that the publisher and subscriber will be configured previously with another application: the configurator client.
 The configurator client will create the necessary entities in the agent for a specific session.
-In order to compile this example, it is necessary to have the following profiles enabled in `client.config` file:
+In order to compile this example, the following profiles should be enabled:

 - `UCLIENT_PROFILE_UDP`

 ## Usage

-1. Run an agent in port *2018*.
+1. Run an agent in a certain port, for example, *2018*: `MicroXRCEAgent udp4 -p 2018`.
 2. Run the *ConfiguratorClient* example to create both, a publisher and a subscriber.
    1. Configure the publisher: `ConfiguratorClient --key 1000 create pub --id 1`.
       This will create a publisher with the session key `1000`, all necessary entities to create the publisher will have `1` as id.